 Ingredients Needed

 - Tomatoes: Choose ripe, firm, and blemish-free tomatoes for best results.
-Cherry tomatoes are a popular choice due to their bite-sized nature, but any variety will work.
+Cherry tomatoes are a popular choice due to their bite-sized nature, but any variety will work, even green tomatoes.

 - Fermenting cherry tomatoes usually means quicker fermentation, a firmer bite due to their skin-to-flesh ratio, a potentially intensified flavor, and easier layering in jars compared to larger tomatoes, which might require piercing and careful placement for even fermentation.